prysmaticlabs/documentation/website/docs/wallet/deterministic.md

 | Flag          | Usage         |
 | ------------- |:-------------|
 | `--wallet-dir` | Path to a wallet directory (default: "$HOME/Eth2Validators/prysm-wallet-v2")
-| `--password-file` | Path to a plain-text, password.txt file to unlock your wallet
+| `--wallet-password-file` | Path to a plain-text, password.txt file to unlock your wallet
 | `--num-accounts` | Total number of accounts to generate (default: 1)

 Here's a full example on how to create a new validator account for your HD wallet stored at `$HOME/myhdwallet`.